transientlunatic/asimov/docs/source/olivaw/productions.rst

 ---------------

 Asimov uses its ledger to record the last known state of a production, in the form of a state machine.
-Details of the possible states are documented on the :ref:`../state.rst<states page>` of the documentation.
+Details of the possible states are documented in the :ref:`detailed analysis documentation<states>`.

 By default a new production is assigned a ``wait`` state, which prevents asimov from generating the configuration file for the pipeline, or starting the analysis.
 This is a useful state to put jobs into until you're happy that all of the settings are correct.